JuniaS-20/PyQgis_Edit_AttributesTables/README.md

 3. Here we want to delete the PAYS_2 and KM2 fields from the attached Alindao file.
 Again, comment on parts 1 and 2.
 NB: To avoid renaming or deleting unwanted fields, the best way would be to copy each part and take it individually as a separate script, while keeping the header that calls the processing functions.

-- 4. REPROJECT_LAYERS Added is a piece of code that reprojects layers.
+- This  4.
+REPROJECT_LAYERS Added is a piece of code that reprojects layers.
 It lets you reproject all your vector or raster layers from your Qgis project to the CRS you want.

 Good luck and please let me know of any difficulties or requirements.